Health and Wellbeing

-Our 'Work Life Balance Charter' for staff ensures that staff feel valued and respected - and that the expectation is for all staff to look after themselves and their own health and wellbeing.
+Our 'Work Life Balance Charter' for staff and our Staff Wellbeing Policy ensures that staff feel valued and respected - and that the expectation is for all staff to look after themselves and their own health and wellbeing.
 Staff are also reminded about this throughout the term.
-Our 'Safe and Well' meetings each week also allow staff to express concerns in a confidential manner, while seeking advice and support if required.
+Our 'Safe and Well' meetings also allow staff to express concerns in a confidential manner, while seeking advice and support if required.

 Welcome to the Tree House!